UniMath/agda-unimath/src/foundation/yoneda-identity-types.lagda.md

   horizontal-concat-yoneda-Id² α (horizontal-concat-yoneda-Id² β γ)
 ```

-live in the same type.
-Hence, we can pose the question of whether the horizontal
+inhabit the same type.
+Therefore, we can pose the question of whether the
-concatenation operation is associative, which it is, albeit weakly:
+horizontal concatenation operation is associative, which it is, albeit weakly:

 ```agda
 module _